0xlam/PhishSage/README.md

   * Parses SPF, DKIM, and DMARC results from Authentication-Results
   * Performs alignment checks across From, Reply-To, and Return-Path
   * Validates Message-ID domain consistency
+  * Detects use of free email providers in Reply-To and Return-Path headers
-  * Checks timestamp sanity: Date header vs first Received hop
+  * Checks timestamp sanity by comparing the Date header with the first Received hop
-  * Looks up WHOIS domain age and flags newly registered domains
+  * Looks up WHOIS domain age and flags newly registered or soon-to-expire domains
-  * Validates MX records for the From domain
+  * Validates MX records for sender-related domains
   * Queries Spamhaus DBL for sender-related domains
   * Aggregates all findings into structured JSON with merged alerts